An overview of the Settlement Agreement, including objectives and principal components.

 1. Interagency Memorandum of Understanding (MOU) addressing periodic corridor reviews.

-In June 2013, the BLM, FS, and DOE entered into a memorandum of understanding (MOU) regarding regional periodic reviews, including a review of the IOPs, for Section 368 corridors.
-The MOU describes the interagency process for conducting regional periodic reviews of the section 368 corridors (including review of IOPs) and includes a Work Plan for conducting the regional reviews which directs the Interagency Workgroup to examine new relevant information, the Section 368 corridor study, and public input, and based on this information will develop recommendations for any revisions, deletions, or additions to the Section 368 corridors.
-The future reviews will be completed subject to availability of appropriated funds and will result in recommendations to BLM and FS line managers to use designated corridors more effectively and to add, delete, or modify corridors where appropriate.
+In June 2013, the BLM, USFS, and DOE entered into a memorandum of understanding (MOU) regarding regional periodic reviews, including a review of the IOPs, for Section 368 energy corridors.
+The MOU describes the interagency process for conducting regional periodic reviews of the Section 368 energy corridors (including review of IOPs) and includes a Work Plan for conducting the regional reviews which directs the Interagency Workgroup to examine new relevant information, the Section 368 energy corridor study, and public input, and based on this information will develop recommendations for any revisions, deletions, or additions to the Section 368 corridors.
+The future reviews will be completed subject to availability of appropriated funds and will result in recommendations to BLM and USFS line managers to use designated corridors more effectively and to add, delete, or modify corridors where appropriate.

 - sited to provide maximum utility and minimum impact to the environment;